Chlamydia trachomatis (genital) diagnosis and management

 - infection is asymptomatic in up to 50% of men and 90% of women

 - re-infection may occur during or after treatment

-- abstinence from sex (including oral sex) until 1 week after patient and partner treatment
+- abstinence from sex (including oral sex) until doxycycline is completed by patient and partner/s, or 1 week after patient and partner treatment if azithromycin is used

 - chlamydia is a notifiable disease

 - advise on the side effects of medications

 - a test of cure is required at six weeks

 - discuss window periods for other STI and HIV

 Clinical review 1 week after treatment for symptomatic patients allows